Archie Kao: Early life

 Born in Washington, D.C., Kao grew up in the suburbs of Alexandria, Virginia.
 His parents are immigrants from Taiwan.

 While attending George Mason University, Kao joined the Sigma Chi fraternity and graduated with a degree in Speech Communication in 1992.
+He was recognized as a Significant Sig by his fraternity in 2025, an honor bestowed upon members that have achieved high distinction in their fields.

 As an undergraduate, Kao was elected Student Government President as well as the University's Homecoming King.
 He initially had plans to attend Law School and work in politics before becoming an actor.

 Kao also speaks and understands Mandarin because he grew up in a bilingual household with two younger sisters but is more comfortable speaking in English, especially in interviews.
 He also studied French for six years.

 He was named one of Peoples "Hottest Bachelors" in 2006.
 Kao currently divides his time between Los Angeles and Beijing.

 Career

 Television

 Through the early 2000s, Kao may have been best known for his role as Archie Johnson in the hit television series CSI: Crime Scene Investigation, as well as the role of Kai Chen, the Blue Ranger, in Power Rangers Lost Galaxy, later also providing additional voices in the Power Rangers franchise, voicing Liztwin in Power Rangers Lightspeed Rescue (in which he also reprised his role as Chen) and voicing General Venjix in Power Rangers Wild Force.
 He has also appeared on TV shows such as Desperate Housewives (as Steve), ER (as Yuri), NBC's Heroes, Century City, Huff (as Kane), Once and Again (as Steven), L.A.
 Firefighters (as Peter), Maybe This Time (as Takeshi) and more.

 In 2013, Kao joined the cast of the NBC TV series Chicago P.D. (a spin-off from Chicago Fire) as a series regular, a character named Detective Sheldon Jin who is in charge of surveillance at the Chicago Police Department Intelligence Unit.

 Kao shares his birthday with fellow Power Rangers actress Thuy Trang (1973–2001), who played the original Yellow Ranger, Trini Kwan, in Mighty Morphin Power Rangers from 1993 to 1994.